-In percutaneous surgery, several small incisions are made instead of a large incision which allows the surgeon to insert instruments to both view the injury and repair the injury.
+In percutaneous surgery, several small incisions are made instead of a large incision which allows the surgeon to insert instruments to view and repair the injury.
 The tendon repair is made by stitching the tear back together through the small incisions.

 Diagnosis of an Achilles tendon tear or rupture is usually confirmed by MRI.

-These photos show the view of the injury which the surgeon saw during the surgery to repair the Achilles tendon tear.
+These photos show the view of our client’s injury which the surgeon saw during the surgery to repair the Achilles tendon tear.
 Our client had a good recovery.

 Please take a look at some of our settlements and verdicts for Achilles tendon injuries.